marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: absdata variable attribute, AVR

-.. gcc-attr:: absdata
+.. avr-var-attr:: absdata

-  Variables in static storage and with the :gcc-attr:`absdata` attribute can be accessed by the ``LDS`` and ``STS`` instructions which take absolute addresses.
+  Variables in static storage and with the :var-attr:`absdata` attribute can be accessed by the ``LDS`` and ``STS`` instructions which take absolute addresses.